iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalExploration/GeotechnicalExploration.remarks.md

 While `ExploratoryLocation` is not a sealed class, subclasses of it are not expected.
 The `Method` relationship (to an `ExploratoryLocationMethod`) is used to determine the method (or methods) used at the `ExploratoryLocation`.

+The `StartDate` and `EndDate` properties are defined in the time zone where and when the exploration activity took place.

 #### Expected Child Elements

 `ExploratoryLocation`s (after the exploration is finished) will generally contain the following child `Elements`: